Post updated 28 February 2019.

 Thank you Randy for taking the time to review the book!

-Soooo, the friendly advice in the book still stands and will help you navigate your way through the tango scene, especially if you’re a first-timer.
-Of course some places have closed and some milongas have closed or changed homes or days of the week, but the great website and app ‘Hoy Milonga‘ keeps you easily in the picture with its up-to-date daily schedules of milongas and classes.
+Soooo, the friendly advice in the book surely still stands and will help you navigate your way through the tango scene, especially if you’re a first-timer.
+Alas, some places have closed and some milongas have closed or changed homes or days of the week, but the great website and app ‘Hoy Milonga‘ keeps you easily in the picture with its up-to-date daily schedules of milongas and classes.
 So use Happy Tango in combo with that and you should be good to go.

 Of the 6 ‘Tourist Circuit’ places given special mention in the book: